Drive sales on autopilot with ecommerce-focused features

 - Custom – Crop images to a custom aspect ratio

-- Uncropped – Allows you to maintain the original aspect ratios of the image that was uploaded
+- Uncropped – Allows you to maintain the original aspect ratios of the original image

 - Publish changes: Once you’re satisfied with the changes, click on the publish button to save your WooCommerce product image size settings

 The second option is to use a plugin like WooThumbs for WooCommerce.
-Here are the steps you can follow.
+Here are the steps you can follow to adjust your WooCommerce product image size:

-- Add your sizes: Input your desired WooCommerce image size in the single image width (px) section
+- Add your sizes: Add your desired WooCommerce product image size in the single image width (px) section

 - Save: Click on save to launch background image regeneration for all your images.
 That’s it!